A stratified polyhedral homotopy method for sampling positive-dimensional zero sets of polynomial systems

 \subsection{Stratified polyhedral homotopy}

-We now construct the homotopy method that can compute the sample supersets $\V^*_0(F^{(d)}_\square)$, which contains the rank $d$ sample sets of $F$, for each $d=1,\ldots,n$ using a single homotopy procedure.
+We now construct the homotopy method that can compute the rank $d$ sample superset $\V^*_0(F^{(d)}_\square)$, which contains the rank $d$ sample sets of $F$, for each $d=1,\ldots,n$ using a single homotopy procedure.
 The first component in this procedure is the natural connection between consecutive sample supersets.